 When most bankers think of artificial intelligence and machine learning, they likely think of underwriting models and chatbots.
-However, the potential uses of these technologies keep growing, virtually limitless.
+However, the potential uses of these technologies keep growing.

-Unfortunately, many in the banking industry don’t know how these new technologies are being used in financial services.
+Those in the banking industry often don’t know how such technology is already in use in their own organizations.
 For example, marketing and business development teams may not recognize the artificial intelligence and machine learning elements driving many of their own tools, and likely do not fully understand the risks the technology could pose to the organization.

 Following are a few examples of where artificial intelligence and machine learning are hiding in plain sight.